 In general terms, you must remember that you have to neutralize a color with its complementary color.
 In the color wheel, the complementary colors are opposite each other:

-- Yellow: Lemon-Help in those cases when your client has multiple colors in her eyebrows.
+Yellow: Lemon-Aid helps when your client has multiple colors in her eyebrows.

-Note that if the color was reddish, after applying the Lime Aid you should apply a neutral or light cold tone, while if it was bluish or grayish, you should apply a warm tone after the Orange Aid, the same as if the color was purple.
+If the color was reddish, after applying the Lime Aid, you should use a neutral or light cold tone, while if it was bluish or grayish, you should apply a warm tone after the Orange Aid, the same as if the color was purple.

-You can do one session every 2-3 weeks.
-I need to emphasize that the technique that should be used for neutralizing colors is shading or microshading, not microblading.
+I need to emphasize that the technique that should be used for neutralizing colors is shading or micro shading using the Softap Needles, not microblading.